- Unless stated otherwise, events are open to the public.

 - If attending an Outdoor Event, please review these important guidelines.

 - Some events may require advanced registration.
+Each individual must register separately for outdoor events.
+Virtual events only require a single registration per household.
 For assistance, see the Job Aid on Registering and Unregistering for Events.

 - Events prefixed with “TTLT” are run by and the responsibility of the Thames Talbot Land Trust.
 Please direct any questions to the TTLT at email@example.com.